 Maybe the pregnancy sickness we get, is because our body is having difficulty detoxing with low cholinesterase enzymes?
 Maybe our bodies are warning us that our diets or environments are not what our bodies need in pregnancy?
 Just speculation, but it seems to apply in my experience.
 I’m sharing because, maybe this applies to other women who’ve struggled too.

 It’s well known that some women struggle with post-partum depression and the cause is currently unknown.
 There is a study currently going on at Yale, connecting high acetylcholine to depression and anxiety.
 Updates on this research has been shared through presentations from professor Marina Picciotto.

 If BCHE enzymes are too low, it can’t breakdown and balance acetylcholine and it goes too high.
 Is it possible that post-partum depression is caused by low BCHE enzymes?
 Marina Picciotto has found that If there’s too much acetylcholine in our brain for a long time, it can make us focus too much on stressful stuff and make it hard to think flexibly or cope with stress.
 It’s like our brain gets stuck on the bad things.

 Women who struggle with post-partum depression, may also struggle with insomnia, and anxiety.
 They are also at risk for developing major depressive disorder later on in life.

-I definitely struggled with some mild post-partum depression, even being nightshade free.
-Two years after I gave birth, it finally lifted when I removed another plant toxin from my diet.
+I definitely have felt this post-partum.
+With my first baby I had an immense amount of stress going on in my life.
+I wasn’t able to cope with that stress and the stress I had going on at work.
+I definitely struggled with some mild post-partum depression, even in my 2nd pregnancy, when I was nightshade free.
+Two years after I gave birth, it finally lifted, when I removed another plant toxin from my diet.
 Oxalates.
-Which apparently can also cause depression.

 High Oxalates Foods